 - Continued to pour into that relationship with good information after the move?

-The marketing industry is rife with various kinds of jargon and buzzwords, some of which are overused and carelessly tossed around.
+The mortgage marketing industry is rife with various kinds of jargon and buzzwords, some of which are overused and carelessly tossed around.
 Oftentimes, this creates more confusion than solutions when trying to reach customers effectively and generate business.
-Some of these fluffy terms do have a legitimate place in marketing lingo, however, so it’s important to consider how much value they can provide to you and your business.
+Some of these fluffy terms do have a legitimate place in mortgage marketing lingo, however, so it’s important to consider how much value they can provide to you and your business.

-Although it may sound cliché, the “buyer’s journey” is an essential framework for your marketing strategy.
+Although it may sound cliché, the “buyer’s journey” is an essential framework for your mortgage marketing strategy.
 It can be summarized as the customer’s path leading up to a purchase.
 This path is broken down into stages through which a customer progresses: awareness, consideration and decision.
 From a marketer’s standpoint, the process consists of education, solution and selection.
 Put simply, your business strategy should recognize and answer the “why,” “how” and “who” questions that prospects often pose prior to making a purchase.

 The “education” phase should focus on loosening up the status quo and helping buyers identify a challenge or opportunity in front of them.
 During this stage, buyers will typically search the internet and explore websites.
 However, highly engaged human interactions are just as important as non-human, low-reciprocity resources such as pay-per-click ads, blog posts and landing pages.
 In fact, a Sirius Decisions 2017 study showed that live, vendor-hosted webinars focused on the problem are an effective tool for reaching potential buyers.